 Create an API keyedit

-To create an API key, open the main menu, then click Stack Management > API Keys > Create API key.
+To create an API key, open the main menu, then click Stack Management > Security > API Keys > Create API key.

 Update an API keyedit

-To update an API key, open the main menu, click Stack Management > API Keys, and then click on the name of the key.
+To update an API key, open the main menu, click Stack Management > Security > API Keys, and then click on the name of the key.
+You cannot update the name or the type of API key.

 View and delete API keysedit